monarrk/trOS/README.md

 ### building
 all you need to build is [zig](https://ziglang.org) itself. grab it and run:
 ```
 zig build
 ```

+to also create an img file, you can use `ninja` to build both the OS and the kernel.img, or you can use `sys/mkimg.sh`.

 the output file will be in `zig-cache/bin`.